 The Contractor shall carry out a physical analysis in the form of chemical testing of the surface run off water and groundwater to establish conformance with the Region’s Sewer Use Bylaw and the Provincial Water Quality Objectives (PWQO).

 If directed by the Consultant, the Contractor shall, at no additional cost to the Region, increase the treatment for the groundwater and the surface runoff drainage water before discharging it.
-The Contractor is advised that the extracted groundwater may require further treatment beyond the portable sediment tanks and the geotextile filter bags to reduce the metals and minerals exceedance within the compliance criteria required by the MOECC.
+The Contractor is advised that the extracted groundwater may require further treatment beyond the portable sediment tanks and the geotextile filter bags to reduce the metals and minerals exceedance within the compliance criteria required by the MECP.
 The additional treatment may include aeration following channeling through the geotextile filter bag.
 Chemical tests shall also be carried out following aeration to ensure discharge compliance.

 The Contractor shall provide and maintain any and all devices, works, and special equipment (including portable settlement tanks paid for under Item No. [ ] of the Bid Form) required to achieve the water quality required for disposal.